|

 in

-notes and
+with doublespacing (including quotations, notes and

-any references).
-References should make use, where applicable, of
+use, where applicable,

 the

-abbreviations for frequently cited works in Russell Studies listed
+abbreviations for frequently cited works in Russell Studies

 on the